AI-Intern-3/SmartHome-IoT-Automation/README.md

 The Smart Home Automation project combines the capabilities of the ESP32 microcontroller with the power of AWS Cloud services, providing a robust and scalable solution for home automation.
 By following the steps outlined above, you can successfully deploy a fully functional smart home system that can send SMS and email alerts based on real-time data.

----

-Feel free to customize this document further based on your specific requirements or add any additional details related to your project.
-If you need more information or adjustments, just let me know!